Biodesign Faculty Fellowship

 Once selected, all Biodesign Faculty Fellows will be required to attend a series of workshops, most of which will be held in-person at Stanford Biodesign in the James H. Clark Center or via Zoom as noted below.
 Please note that attendance is mandatory (faculty fellows typically miss no more than one meeting per academic year).

-Below is the timeline for the 2025-26 fellowship year.
+Below is the proposed timeline for the 2026-27 fellowship year.
 Some dates may change, but workshops will always be on Wednesdays.

 - Wednesday workshop schedule (dinner provided)